 The private investigator, a former FBI agent, has been missing since he disappeared during a trip to the Iranian island of Kish in March 2007.

 The US government says Mr Levinson was working there on behalf of several large corporations.
-However, US media report that he was an unauthorised mission for the Central Intelligence Agency, and that while on Kish he met with the American fugitive Dawud Salahuddin.
+However, US media report that he was on an unauthorised mission for the Central Intelligence Agency, and that while on Kish he met the American fugitive Dawud Salahuddin.

 He says Mr Levinson told him that he was investigating cigarette smuggling in the Gulf, and that after their meeting they were detained by Iranian security forces.

 In 2011, photographs were sent to Mr Levinson's family showing him in an orange jumpsuit and holding a sign saying: "Help me."
 Then-Secretary of State Hillary Clinton said she believed he was being held "somewhere in south-west Asia".

 Mr Levinson's wife, Christine, told a US congressional committee in March 2019 that he had been "left behind, deprioritised, or seemingly forgotten" by successive US administrations.